 A swimming manifesto

-Dear swimmers all over the world.
-I hope you will always and forever keep swimming as it is the highest act of self-care.
+Dear swimmers from all over the world.
+I hope you will always and forever keep swimming, as it is the highest act of self-care.

 I for one, through Instabeat and my practice, have committed to the sport.
 I promise to keep building tools to make our time in the water even more special.